RadialDevGroup/ombudsman/management/OFFBOARDING.md

 remain a member of the #help, #random, #events, and #lunch channels.

+### Calendar

+Remove Birthday and Anniversary events from the Radial Events calendar

 ### Project-Specific

 * Heroku: Transfer ownership and revoke privileges as required.